-- Please refer to the weekly session goals for suggestions on selecting patients for the students to see. - Inform your patient that you are providing a learning experience in your office for a medical student. - Ask the patient's permission before bringing the learner into the examination room or before allowing the learner to see the patient independently - When introducing the student use positive language: "I have a medical student with me today.
-If it's OK with you, I'd like her/him to talk to you and examine you first.
+- Please refer to session goals for suggestions on selecting patients for the students to see. - Inform your patients that you are providing a learning experience for medical students. - Ask the patient's permission before bringing the learner into the examining room or before allowing the learner to see the patient independently. - D. When introducing the student use positive language: "I have a medical student with me today.
+If it's OK I'd like him/her to talk to you and examine you first.
 I will come in and see you afterwards."

-D. Optimizing the Student-Patient Encounter
+E. Optimizing the student-patient encounter